SkygearIO/features/features/26-mfa/implementation.md

 - A OOB code is generated when trigger is called.
 - A OOB code is valid if it does not expire yet.
 - A OOB code is specific to an authenticator.
+- At any given time, all valid OOB codes of a given user are unique.
+The codes are not unique across users.
+Expired codes are not unique.
 - If a valid OOB code is found, no new code is generated.
 The valid code is delivered again.

 ## _auth_authenticator_recovery_code